TheRubyJailCell/Asteristoria/SECURITY.md

 Use this section to tell people about which versions of your project are currently being supported with security updates.
+This was a school project.
+All the infos you input in there will stay in.
+Beware what you input.

 | Version | Supported          |
 | ------- | ------------------ |